 Adult Incontinence isn’t something that people generally like to discuss but it is more common than you think.
 I have quite a few friends who say that since having their children, they can’t laugh like they used to without crossing their legs or run around in the garden with confidence.
-Thankfully, for me this has only happened twice that I can remember since having the Beans but I try my hardest to do my pelvic floor exercises as often as I can.
+Thankfully, for me, this has only happened twice that I can remember since having the Beans but I try my hardest to do my pelvic floor exercises as often as I can.

-Adult Incontinence affects one in three women over the age of 18 in the UK and of those women 51% have struggled with depression, 48% regularly feel bad about themselves and 65% feel embarrassed.
+Adult Incontinence affects one in three women over the age of 18 in the UK and of those women, 51% have struggled with depression, 48% regularly feel bad about themselves and 65% feel embarrassed.

-As a result of their condition sufferers are likely to experience disburbed sleep.
+As a result of their condition sufferers are likely to experience disturbed sleep.
 They often feel too embarrassed to tell their partners, family and friends.
 Then there is the physical side which affects sexual relationships with more than 26% of women saying that it has had a negative impact on their sexual intimacy with their partner, 25% say that their bladder sensitivity problems cause problems with their other halves and 70% worry that they may smell as a result of their problem.

 The study also revealed that 67% of women were using the wrong product out of embarrassment and confusion over the products available with over half of them compromising with sanitary pads and frequent changes of clothes.

-“Women with AI tend to keep the problem to themselves for years without discussion it with anyone, even their family doctor or gynaecologist.
+“Women with AI tend to keep the problem to themselves for years without discussing it with anyone, even their family doctor or gynaecologist.
 They don’t always realise that help is available and that there are the right products out there that offer the comfort and protection women need to live life to the full” explains Dr Jarvis.

-For nine years Always Discreet have been working hard researching and product testing with thousands of women to develop their new range of liners and pads which are up to 40% thinner than the leading brand whilst absorbing two times more than women may need and pants which provide 100% comfort, proection and therefore confidence.
+For nine years Always Discreet have been working hard researching and product testing with thousands of women to develop their new range of liners and pads which are up to 40% thinner than the leading brand whilst absorbing two times more than women may need and pants which provide 100% comfort, protection and therefore confidence.